 If the demands of an organization with which Credit Consultants Association members are affiliated conflict with the Ethics Code, members clarify the nature of the conflict, make known their commitment to the Ethics Code, and to the extent feasible, seek to resolve the conflict in a way that permits the fullest adherence to the Ethics Code.

 The successful implementation of an ethics code requires a personal commitment to act ethically, encourage ethical behavior by others, and consult with others concerning ethical problems.
-When applying the code of ethical conduct, Credit Consultants Association members may encounter problems in identifying unethical conduct or in resolving ethical conflict.
+When applying the code of ethical conduct, Credit Consultants Association members may encounter problems in identifying unethical conduct or in resolving ethical conflicts.
 When faced with significant ethical concerns, one should consider the following courses of action.
 Before any action is taken, one may benefit from advice from uninvolved and objective advisors or peers familiar with ethical issues.
 When members believe that there may have been an ethical violation by another member, they may attempt to clarify and resolve the issue by bringing the matter to the attention of the other involved parties if such an informal resolution appears appropriate and the intervention does not violate any confidentiality rights that may be involved.
 Discuss ethical problems with your immediate supervisor except when it appears that the supervisor is involved in the ethical issue, in which case the problem should be presented to the next higher administrative level.
-If satisfactory resolution cannot be achieved when the problem is initially presented, the issue should be submitted to the next higher administrative level.
+If a satisfactory resolution cannot be achieved when the problem is initially presented, the issue should be submitted to the next higher administrative level.
 Contact with levels above the immediate administrator should be initiated only with the administrator's knowledge, assuming that the administrator is not involved.
-If the ethical problem or conflict still exists after exhausting all levels of internal review, support from appropriate professional organizations should be obtained.
+If the ethical problem or conflict still exists after exhausting all levels of the internal review, support from appropriate professional organizations should be obtained.
 It is important for Credit Consultants Association members to understand that unethical conduct is a serious matter.
 However, the primary aims of these ethical principles are to inform and motivate the highest standards of conduct among Credit Consultants Association members as we serve our clients, our professions, and our community.

-Although this strategy works or has worked in the past, it is NOT advantages to the customer to use this strategy because all items will come right back.
+Although this strategy works or has worked in the past, it is NOT advantageous to the customer to use this strategy because all items will come right back.
 In addition, if you client applies for new credit after such action and they failed to pay, fraud charges could be filed against them for using false information on an application.
 Providing false information on a credit application that results in a loan from a bank is bank fraud.
-It is a Federal offense which is punishable by prison.
+It is a Federal offense that is punishable by prison.
 However, it should be noted that practically no one is prosecuted for such actions when it comes to applying for a credit card unless all of the information was categorically false.
 It could happen if they fail to pay promptly.